leangjia/blender_docs/manual/physics/cloth/settings/physical_properties.rst

    If the value is negative, it instead models buoyancy from a surrounding fluid.

-   The fluid is not actually simulated, so while the setting helps to achieve a more plausible object shapes at rest, it cannot create realistic fluid dynamics effects.
+   The fluid is not actually simulated, so while the setting helps to achieve a more plausible object shapes at rest, it cannot create realistic fluid dynamic effects.
    It can also be used to give more weight to a soft body like object with heavy and sufficiently flexible filling, even if it is not a fluid by itself.